 Larry Sandefer is a former senior prosecutor in Pinellas and Pasco County where he was not only a Lead Trial Attorney but a Division Director.
-It is the prosecutors presently in those positions who are going to make critical decisions in charges, reducing charges, dropping charges, and in sentencing recommendations.
+It is the prosecutors presently in those positions who are going to make critical decisions in filing charges, reducing charges, dropping charges, and in sentencing recommendations and negotiations.
 Larry Sandefer has been in those positions and knows what goes into those decisions.
 These are things which Larry Sandefer dealt with both as a prosecutor and as a defense attorney.
-He is an experienced sex crimes defense attorney and the first attorney in the 6th Judicial Circuit of Florida (PInellas and Pasco Counties) to attain Board Certification as a Criminal Trial Law Specialist which he maintains to this day.
+He is an experienced sex crimes defense attorney and was the first attorney in the 6th Judicial Circuit of Florida (Pinellas and Pasco Counties) to attain Board Certification as a Criminal Trial Law Specialist which he maintains to this day.

 Talking to law enforcement–To talk or not to talk

 The chief purpose of law enforcement contacting a person is to interview them to try to obtain admissions and evidence.
-Often the opening line is something like it is best for you to just tell us what happened, and to try to be a ‘friend’.
+Often the opening line is something like it is best for you to just tell us what happened, and the detectives try to be a ‘friend’.
 Or they say ‘we know you just need help and we can help you get help.
 By the time this request to speak to a suspect occurs, law enforcement has already spoken with the person making the accusation or has already accessed computer information and has knowledge of material that they believe is on a computer or of an act involving a child that they likely believe occurred.
 It is never advisable to talk with a law enforcement officer without first consulting with an experienced child pornography defense attorney or sex crimes defense attorney or child sex crimes defense lawyer.
 This is true whether someone committed an offense or is wrongly suspected.